unrealwork/axibase-collector/jobs/jmx.md

 </logger>
 ```

-Restart Axibase Collector process, execute the JMX job or open the Viewer to review the log:
+Restart Axibase Collector process, execute the JMX job, or open the Viewer to review the log:

 ```
 tail -f ./axibase-collector/logs/axibase-collector.log